AnthonyAstige/eslint-plugin-astige/README.md

 import astige from "eslint-plugin-astige";

 export default [
-  // Get all the recommended rules & plugins ...astige.auto,
+  // Get all the recommended configs
+  ...astige.auto,
   // Optionally: Take or override specific plugin rules {